-The City of Ferguson Missouri is located in North St. Louis County.
+The City of Ferguson, Missouri is located in North St. Louis County.
 It is about a 20 minute drive along Interstate 70 to Downtown St. Louis.
 Important roads for Ferguson are North Florissant Road, Airport/Hereford/Chambers Road, Elizabeth Avenue, West Florissant Road and many neighborhood roads.
 The City of Ferguson was incorporated in 1894.
-Population of the city was 21,203 residents in 2010.

 The majority of the residents of Ferguson are served by the Ferguson-Florissant School District.
 The district has six elementary schools, Ferguson Middle School and McCluer South-Berkeley High School located within the Ferguson city boundaries.
 Students attend schools based on their home address.
 Several private schools are located near Ferguson.
 One of them, Blessed Teresa of Calcutta School, a private Catholic elementary school, is in Ferguson.
 St. Louis Community College-Florissant Valley can also be found in Ferguson.
 Some residents of Ferguson, located in the northeast corner of the city, are served by the Hazelwood School School District.